ikluft/pelican-events/README.md

     changelogmanager release

-It is possible to override the new version number in a release with this command (fill in the relevant numbers for major, minor and patch):
+It is possible to override the new version number in a release.
+That's a decision which should not be made unilaterally by one developer, except when there is only one.
+It can be done with this command (fill in the relevant numbers for major, minor and patch):

     changelogmanager release --override-version "major.minor.patch"